czknuaa/PRISM/README.md

 # Acknowledge
-- Our diffusion module is adapted from Diffusion Policy.
+- Our diffusion module, Pointnet module is adapted from Diffusion Policy.
 This part is under MIT License.
-- Our transformer module is adapted from ACT, which used DETR in their implementations.
-The DETR part is under APACHE 2.0 License.
+- Our cross attention module is adapted from RDT.
-- Our Minkowski ResNet observation encoder is adapted from the examples of the MinkowskiEngine repository.
-This part is under MIT License.
-- Our temporal ensemble implementation is inspired by the recent HATO project.